xytis/GURPS/Campaigns/Gaana: Returning memories/Chapter III: The forgotten/00_Intro.md

 ##Party 1: The Blacksteels
   * Ranger
   * Knight
-  * Any other (mixture on a Scribe)
+  * Any other (mixture or a Scribe)

 ##Party 2: Keepers of the gates
   * Member of Az'ir mage tower
   * NPC from the bloodline of Archmage Lev
-  * One totaly random fella
+  * One totally random fella

 ##Twinkle: *For the pick and hammer!*
   * Orcs and humans are living and working together.
 There has been a lot of changes since last century.
 Orks have won their rights among humans.
-Humans have proven themselves as fierce and _rgtul_ (nobly brutal) warriors among orcs.
+Humans have proven themselves as fierce and _rgthul_ (nobly brutal) warriors among orcs.
   * Blacksteel order is no longer human only.
 Orcish warriors and mages are common sight.
-  * Southern gate and shore is covered in remains from last raid.
-Townsfolk is gathering the remains and piling dead bodies for burning.
+  * Western gate has recently been attacked.
+Townsfolk are pillaging what is left of Sparkling Cliffs Hamlet.
+Crow murders are feasting on the dead bodies that are rotting in the soft autumn sun.
+  (Quest 1) Blacksteel barricades on the Twinkle bridge and Valley road seem intact.

+##Quests
+###"Hole below"
+####Prerequisites
+ Any of:
+  - Investigation of current situation in Sparkling Cliffs Hamlet
+  - Wandering into the Old Mines
+  - Chopping a way to the Overseer

+####Tasks
+  * Mainline
+    1. Clean the Old Mines
+    2. Find the source of the forgotten
+    3. Seal the rupture
+  * Optional
+     - Rescue Blacksteel rangers from the Overseer
+     - Follow the rupture to the Shard of Time

+####Rewards
+  * Each kill reward CP
+  * Killing the 'Growling Ogre' at the bottom of the mines yields a bag of gold nuggets (1000 coins worth).
+It must have ate it :)
+  * Rescuing the Blacksteel rangers rewards with premature knowledge about forgotten camp south from Twinkle and a map which allows to sneak up to the camp.
+Also karma points :)
+  * Reaching the Shard of Time (and taking it) is a start to another quest.

+###"Source of Time"
+####Prerequisites
+  - Obtain a Shard of Time

+####Tasks
+  * Mainline
+    1. Bring the shard to a mage with sufficient knowledge
+    2. Seek out 'gate keeper'

+####Rewards
+  * Each shard is worth 250 coins
+  * Listen to backstory about shattered 'Time core'
+  * Decide either You try to fix the core or to destroy the shards